kanishk-sinha2007/digital-literacy-project/task-5-cybercrime/casestudy.md

-# Case Study: UPI / Online Payment Fraud
+# 📌 Case Study: UPI Payment Fraud via Fake Customer Support

-UPI fraud is one of the most common cybercrimes affecting students and young adults in India.
-It typically occurs when fraudsters trick users into authorizing payments under false pretenses.
+💳 UPI (Unified Payments Interface) fraud is one of the fastest-growing cybercrimes in India, especially among students who frequently use digital payment apps for daily transactions.
+These scams are carefully designed to manipulate users into unknowingly authorizing payments.

-In a common scenario, a college student receives a phone call from someone claiming to be a bank representative or an online seller.
-The caller informs the student that they are eligible for a refund or prize and asks them to verify their UPI account.
-The fraudster then sends a “collect request” through a UPI app and instructs the student to enter their UPI PIN to receive the money.
-However, entering the PIN actually authorizes a payment from the student’s account, resulting in a loss of funds.

-In other cases, scammers send fake payment links through messaging apps or create fake customer care numbers online.
-When victims contact these numbers, they are guided into sharing sensitive details or installing screen-sharing apps, which gives the attacker full access to their device.
+📱 In a typical scenario, a student encounters a problem such as a failed online transaction or a delayed refund from an e-commerce platform.
+While searching for help on Google or social media, the student finds a “customer care number” listed on an unofficial website.
+Believing it to be genuine, the student calls the number, which is actually operated by cybercriminals.

+🧑‍💻 The fraudster answers professionally, pretending to be a company representative.
+They build trust by asking basic details about the issue and then suggest a “quick solution.”
+The student is asked to install a screen-sharing application (such as AnyDesk or TeamViewer) or is sent a UPI “collect request.”
+The scammer falsely claims that entering the UPI PIN is necessary to receive a refund or fix the issue.

+⚠️ In reality, entering the UPI PIN authorizes a payment from the student’s account to the fraudster.
+Once access is gained, the scammer may also navigate through the phone using the screen-sharing app and initiate additional transactions without the student’s knowledge.
+Within minutes, the victim can lose a significant amount of money.

-Students are often targeted because they frequently use digital payments and may not be fully aware of such scams.
-The consequences include financial loss, compromised personal data, and emotional distress.
+🎯 Students and young users are prime targets because they rely heavily on online payments but may lack awareness of such deceptive tactics.
+The consequences go beyond financial loss and may include exposure of personal data, account compromise, and emotional stress.

-This case highlights the importance of understanding that UPI PINs should never be shared or entered to receive money.
-Awareness and cautious behavior are key to preventing such frauds.
+🔐 This case highlights the importance of verifying official customer support sources, avoiding unknown apps, and understanding that UPI PINs should never be shared or used to receive money.
+Awareness, verification, and cautious behavior are essential to staying safe in the digital world.